coelhotv/ai-agent-squad/DOCS/project.md

 2. **The Human (You):** The "Decision Maker."
 Approves/rejects/edits key outputs via the web UI.

-3. **Research Agent:** Specialist with a web search tool to validate the idea.
+3. **Research Agent:** Specialist that calls Perplexity (`sonar-pro`) for structured findings and falls back to DuckDuckGo when needed.

 4. **Product Agent:** Specialist that writes product specs and user stories.